bchung1/Capital-One-Challenge/README.md

 2) This button decreases the font size. <br>
 3) This button increases the font size. <br>
 4) This button copies the summary to the clipboard. <br>
-5) This button resizes the browser to allow the user to read the summary and the article. <br>
+5) This button resizes the browser to allow the user to read the summary and the article simultaneously. <br>
 6) This button saves the summary to chrome storage. <br>

 ![alt text](screenshots/resize.png ) <br>